benmj/benbybenjacobs/content/blog/simple-is-better.md

 > —Brian W. Kernighan

-This rung very true for me recently when I was trying to upgrade a component I'd written to fit a larger framework and *it was too hard*.
+This rang very true for me recently when I was trying to upgrade a component I'd written to fit a larger framework and *it was too hard*.
 (I know.
 Boo hoo).
 It would have been easier to understand and re-work had I not tried to be so clever.

 As seen on [Code Like a Pythonista: Idiomatic Python][1]